David-OConnor/mcubes/README.md

 [![Docs](https://docs.rs/mcubes/badge.svg)](https://docs.rs/mcubes)

 Uses the Marching Cubes algorithm to create isosurfaces in Rust, from volume data.
-Designed to be easy to integrate.
+Designed to be easy to integrate in applications.

 ![Electron density demo](screenshots/daedalus_iso_a.png)